Today is Thanksgiving, a secular holiday; nevertheless, Thanksgiving is sacred to most Americans.

 In theology there is something known as the apophatic tradition.
-In this tradition it is understood that God, by whatever name you call the creator the universe (of all that is and all we are), that God dwells in a mode beyond human understanding.
+In this tradition it is understood that God, by whatever name you call the creator the universe (of all that is and all we are), that God dwells in a mode of being that is beyond human understanding.

-God is shrouded in mystery, in the cloud of un-knowing.
+The apophatic tradition tells us that God is shrouded in mystery, a state of being that mystics describe as the cloud of un-knowing.

-There can be no positive assertions about the nature of the Divine, there is only the via negative, the way of understanding who God is by stating what God is not.
+We are not able to posit meaningful assertions about the nature of the Divine; what we are left with is the via negative, the way of understanding who God is by stating what God is not.

-Following this tradition, I am in the custom of forgoing the traditional giving-of-thanks, even though I am truly grateful for my friends and compatriots, grateful for everyone in my life, for all of those who inspire me, and who are endlessly patient with me.
+In keeping with the via negativa, I am in the custom of forgoing the traditional giving-of-thanks, even though I am truly grateful for my friends and compatriots, I am grateful for everyone in my life, grateful for all of those who inspire me, who love me and who are patient with me every single day.

-I will follow the via negative, the negative way, and express what I am not thankful for.
+For thanksgiving I follow the via negative, the negative way, and express what I am not thankful for.

 I am not thankful for our failures of leadership.